GSEQ

 Data can be entered manually into SDIS files, or converted from other data formats such as those used in Mangold's INTERACT and Noldus' The Observer videoanalysis software using our standalone utilities ActSds, OdfSds (The Observer Version 5 and earlier), and ObsTxtSds (The Observer Version 6 and later).

 Data modification: GSEQ's data modification capabilities expand analytic possibilities.
 New codes can be created form existing ones using standard logical operations (e.g., and, or, not) or by recoding, lumping, and chaining.
 The window command is especially useful.
-It lets you define new codes (windows) that are tied to onsets and/or offsets of existing codes and, in particular, peform time-window sequential analyses.
+It lets you define new codes (windows) that are tied to onsets and/or offsets of existing codes and, in particular, perform time-window sequential analyses.

 Exportation: A major use of GSEQ is to produce statistics for export that are then analyzed by standard statistical packages such as SPSS or SAS or by standard spreadsheet programs such as Excel.
 More generally, GSEQ's output consists of simple tab-delimited text files that can be read into and manipulated by any spreadsheet program.